Toadstool-Stipe/toadstool/sass/readme.md

 Collective manifest files include `ui_patterns`, `modules` and `layouts`.
 No Sass is ever to be written in these files.
 They are only to `@import` the various collection of individual UI Patterns and Modules of course.

 ##Typography
 Setting basic typography is a pretty simple task, so this is why I set out to make this a consistent pattern so I never have to do this again.
-Toadstool's typograhy pulls a lot of CSS rules from the Stipe gem.
+Toadstool's typography pulls a lot of CSS rules from the Stipe gem.
 These rules are represented in your local Toadstool style guide, but the rules are commented out.

 Core typography settings for your style guide require little intervention.
 By simply updating the correct variables in the `_config.scss` file, you can effect great change.
 But if needed, you can either edit the CSS rule directly with the selector or actually over-ride the extended silent placeholder that drives the UI for that block element.